 Bob Bertsch has a passion for building human networks, especially those focused on collective action.
-He was spent more than 20 years working in communications, education and web technology, He is currently focused on weaving collaborative networks to build individual, family, and community resilience.
+He has spent more than 20 years working in communications, education and web technology.
+He is currently focused on weaving collaborative networks to build individual, family, and community resilience.
 Bob has a Masters of Science degree in Extension Education from North Dakota State University Extension Service, where he also works.
 He is part of the Military Families Learning Network and co-hosts the “Practicing Connections in a Complex World” podcast.

 Continuing Education (CE) Credit